 Is it really possible to lock in a profit with arbing?
 Yes; there is no denying the fact that arbing does work, as it simply seeks to capitalise on a difference in back and lay odds between bookmakers and exchanges.
+Plus a good arbitrage strategy for betting can be used for cricket, volleyball, football or any other sport.
 Here’s a look at how the calculation works in practice:

 - Let’s say you find a back bet at a bookmaker with odds of 6.0 for Team XYZ to win a match.